-- a) these part-time school-age children may be cared for on a full-day basis during school closing days, snow days and vacation days which occur during the school year; and - b) during the school summer vacation, up to 12 children may be cared for provided that at least six of these children are school age and a second staff person is present and on duty when the number of children in attendance exceeds six.
+- 1. these part-time school-age children may be cared for on a full-day basis during school closing days, snow days and vacation days which occur during the school year; and - 2. during the school summer vacation, up to 12 children may be cared for provided that at least six of these children are school age and a second staff person is present and on duty when the number of children in attendance exceeds six.
 These limits shall not include children who are required by law to attend school (age 7 and older) and who reside in the residence of the caregiver.
-33 V.S.A. § 4902((3).